-FG confirms 6 new cases of Monkey Pox
+FG confirms 6 new cases of monkey pox

 From Kemi Yesufu, Abuja

-Minister of State for Health, Dr. Osagie Ehanire has announced that an additional six of the samples taken for test from suspected cases for Monkey Pox have proven positive.
+Minister of State for Health, Dr. Osagie Ehanire, has announced that additional six of the samples taken for testing from suspected cases of monkeypox have tested positive.

 He explained that the newly confirmed cases are patients already being managed by public health authorities and have been receiving appropriate clinical care from the onset of the illness.